lavi2891/flightgear_part1/README.md

 # flightgear_part1
 cs advance programming project part_1. make the plane take off!

-the project is a compiler for flightgear simulator instructions.
+This project is a compiler for flightgear simulator instructions.
+## How to use:
+Write txt file with instructions (below you can read the supported commands)
+Compile -> run the file with path to your tx file as argument -> open flightgear

 the project support the following commands:
 -----------------------------------------------------------------------------------------------------------------------------